 ⟡ Humectant-based products (lotions + creams) need preservatives

-⟡ If something needs a preservative it should just be eaten fresh or put directly onto the skin fresh.
+⟡ If something needs an industrialized preservative it should just be eaten fresh or put directly onto the skin fresh.
 Or just not used!

 ⟡ Opt for emollients and occlusivse instead of humectants